-The School of Health Professions is an equal opportunity institution providing educational and employment opportunities, programs, services and activities.
-School of Health Professions does not discriminate on the basis of age, color, disability, family medical history or genetic information, military service, national origin, parental status, political affiliation, race, religion, sex (including pregnancy and gender identify), sexual orientation, or any other non-merit base factor.
-The School also prohibits sexual harassment including sexual violence or misconduct.
+The School of Health Professions is an equal opportunity institution providing educational and employment opportunities, programs, services, and activities.
+School of Health Professions does not discriminate based on age, color, disability, family medical history or genetic information, military service, national origin, parental status, political affiliation, race, religion, sex (including pregnancy and gender identify), sexual orientation, or any other non-merit base factor.
+The school also prohibits sexual harassment including sexual violence or misconduct.
 The following person has been designated to handle inquiries regarding any of these policies: